pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

  2. :py:func:`getDataRefsByIndex` returns a list of dataRef based on index number.
 The use :py:func:`getDataRefInfo` to retrieve information about each dataref.

-To support discovery of dataRefs registered after your plugin, a new message :py:data:`MSG_DATAREFS_ADDDED` will be sent to your plugin whenever a plugin is registered.
+To support discovery of dataRefs registered after your plugin, a new message :py:data:`MSG_DATAREFS_ADDED` will be sent to your plugin whenever a plugin is registered.
 If interested, you can query for new information based on index.